0xmre/tuxart/README.md

 EXTRA!
-A special demo is available with tuxartdemogif.sh, you will need a linux-4.13.3 kernel version with Kconfglib in it (it is needed in order to generate multiple random configurations).
+A special demo is available with ./tuxartdemogif.sh.

+                                    EXECUTE ME!!

+                   - from tuxart/install type "./tuxartdemogif.sh [path to kernel folder] [number of tux]"

+If you don't have a kernel, download one from https://www.linux-mips.org/pub/linux/mips/kernel/v4.x/ Unpack the archive and run ./tuxartdemogif with the path to the archive's folder passed as argument.
-This script will create 5 different Tux and will assemble them in a .gif, you can find your SuperTux.gif in folder PersonalTux
+You also define the number of random Tux in your .gif as argument or the script will create by default 5 different Tux and assemble them in a .gif, you can find your SuperTux.gif in the folder PersonalTux